Back to blog

 Two Documents, Two Jobs

-Here's the simple version: CC&Rs govern the property.
+The simple version: CC&Rs govern the property.
 Bylaws govern the organization.

 CC&Rs: The Rules of the Community

-What CC&Rs cover:
+What CC&Rs typically cover:

 Bylaws: The Operating Manual